Life Is Sweet (horse): Racing career

-Life Is Sweet's next start was the Milady Handicap on May 23, in which her stablemate Zenyatta was making her season debut.
+Her next start was the Milady Handicap on May 23, in which her stablemate Zenyatta was making her season debut.
 The two raced in fifth and sixth down the backstretch and started their moves around the far turn.
 Zenyatta outkicked Life Is Sweet to win by 1 3/4 lengths, with Life Is Sweet in second.

 Life is Sweet then faced off with males in the Hollywood Gold Cup on July 11.
 In a large field of 13, she was trapped behind horses until they entered the stretch, where she closed from 11th to 3rd.
 She then finished fourth behind Zenyatta in both the Clement L. Hirsch on August 9 and the Lady's Secret on October 10.
 A slow pace in both races compromised her attempt to come from behind in the stretch.

-On November 6, 2009, Life Is Sweet came into her own with a runaway win in the Breeders' Cup Ladies Classic.
-She broke poorly and got pinched by other horses, but soon settled near the back of the pack.
-On the far turn, she circled wide of the field and drew off to a convincing win.
+On November 6, 2009, Life Is Sweet scored a runaway win in the Breeders' Cup Ladies Classic.
+She broke poorly and got pinched by other horses but soon settled near the back of the pack.
+On the far turn, she circled wide and drew off to win.
 "I’m just so happy for Life is Sweet," said Shirreffs.
 “She’s such a nice filly.
 She ran so great early in the year.
 I was glad she was able to get it done today.
 She really deserves this."

 Life is Sweet finished second to Zenyatta in the Eclipse Award voting for champion older mare of 2009.

 Life Is Sweet's last race was on February 13, 2010, when she finished second in the Santa Maria Handicap.
-On March 13, she was preparing for a run in the Dubai World Cup; however, after the workout, she suffered muscle cramps and owner Marty Wygod decided to retire her.
-Wygod said, "If she can't run at her best, I don't want to.
+On March 13, she was preparing for a run in the Dubai World Cup; however, after the workout, she suffered muscle cramps, and owner Marty Wygod decided to retire her.
+He said, "If she can't run at her best, I don't want to.
 [Shirreffs] got her right for the Breeders' Cup.
 She was compromised in most of her races because of her tying up.
 We don't want to take a risk with her."